AnderbergE/mWorld/README.md

 ## More documentation
 You can find more documentation in the source code.
-If you plan on making a new minigame, check out src/js/states/Minigame.js
+If you plan on making a new subgame, check out src/js/states/Subgame.js